Careers360 Logo

 • Optical Fibres:-

-• They are used in telecommunication industries.
+• They are used in the telecommunications industry.

 • Optical fibres work on the phenomenon of total internal reflection.